 For starters, this incident wasn't really about "lost" luggage, but about delayed luggage.
 Most "lost" airline baggage is only temporarily misplaced, misdirected, or not loaded on the right plane, and shows up within a day or two.
 If it hasn't been found by then, it probably never will be.
 Possible causes: The bag was destroyed in the baggage handling machinery, all the labels and tags got torn off and the airline couldn't find the owner's name inside the bag, or the bag broke and the airline couldn't find the owner's name in the loose contents (or some or all of the contents of your broken bag got mixed with the contents of other broken bags).

 The case investigated by "7 On Your Side" was quite unusual in that the missing bags turned up several weeks later.
+Most missing bags that don't turn up within a week are never found.
 According to the international treaties that govern liability for lost, damaged, or delayed checked baggae on international flights, if your luggage doesn't arrive for 21 days, you are entitled to treat it as lost and file a claim for the full value (up to the airline's liability limit, which depends on which countries you are flying between).

 There's nothing you can do to prevent your checked luggage from being delayed (common) or lost or destroyed (rare, but it happens).
 Carry essentials like prescription medications in your carry-on baggage, and always be prepared to do without your checked bags for a couple of days.
 Label your bag on the inside, in case the tags get torn off by malfunctioning baggage-handling machinery.
 To the extent possible, include a name tag or business card inside each separate enclosure or case within your luggage, to maximize the changes that you'll get at least the more important items back even if the outer bag is destroyed.
 Think about whether any item you check will survice rough handling, including being thrown, dropped, left out on the ramp in the rain, or having other heavy bags piled on top of it.
 I once saw one of my pieces of luggage get to the mouth of a baggage chute at LAX, snag on the motorized belt, and get torn to pieces in front of me (but out of my reach), spilling the contents loose onto the baggage-claim carousel to be conveyed past the rest of the waiting passengers for their inspection and entertainment.
 I gathered up my heap of belongings as best I could, and Malaysian Airlines gave me a replacement suitcase on the spot.